Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Limit behavior when : Proof of maintheoremzero,zero limit,zerorate

-In order to study the convergence rate of the generalized principal eigenvalues, let us continue the arguments at the beginning of this section.
-Let $v_0$ the unique bounded solution of \eqref{limitat0}, and $v_2 = v_2(x,y)$ the unique bounded solution of
+To study the convergence rate of the generalized principal eigenvalues, we continue the analysis from the beginning of this section.
+Let $v_0$ be the unique bounded solution of \eqref{limitat0}, and $v_2 = v_2(x,y)$ the unique bounded solution of

 where